Nick Raynsford: Early parliamentary career: 1986–1997

-Raynsford was first elected a member of parliament (MP) for the Labour Party in a by-election in Fulham Constituency in 1986, but at the 1987 General Election lost to Conservative candidate Matthew Carrington.
-He then became MP for Greenwich at the 1992 general election, and at the 1997 general election he won the re-drawn seat of Greenwich & Woolwich.
+Raynsford was first elected a member of parliament (MP) for the Labour Party in a 1986 by-election for Fulham, but at the 1987 general election, lost to Conservative candidate Matthew Carrington.
+He then became MP for Greenwich at the 1992 general election, and at the 1997 general election, he won the re-drawn seat of Greenwich and Woolwich.
 He retained the seat at the 2001, 2005 and 2010 general elections, with majorities of 13,433, 10,146 and 10,153 respectively.

 In opposition, Raynsford was Shadow Minister for Housing and Construction from 1994, and frontbench spokesperson for London from 1993.
 From 1992 to 1993, he was a member of the Environment Select Committee.

 Ministerial career: 1997–2005

 Raynsford joined the government in 1997 and held responsibility for construction, housing, planning and the regions.
-During this time he was responsible for the implementation of the Decent Homes Standard.
-In 1997, there were 2.1m houses owned by local authorities and housing associations that didn't meet the Decent Homes Standard.
+During this time, he was responsible for the implementation of the Decent Homes Standard.
+In 1997, there were 2.1m houses owned by local authorities and housing associations that did not meet the Decent Homes Standard.
 By the end of 2010, 92% of social housing met the standard of being warm and weatherproof with reasonably modern facilities.

 As the government minister responsible for construction, Raynsford was credited with introducing building regulations which significantly improved standards, including making mandatory disabled access in new builds, increasing energy efficiency standards and fire safety.
 His position also included responsibility for the Fire Service and the creation of the London Resilience Forum to oversee London's preparedness for dealing with emergencies (see Operation Sassoon).
 As a local government minister, he led the Local Government Act 2000 through Parliament, which repealed the controversial Section 28.

 As Minister for London from 2001 to 2003, Raynsford was responsible for restoring democratic citywide government to London, and the creation of the Greater London Authority and the commission of its home at City Hall.